 This designation includes residential lots with a minimum parcel size of 20,000 square feet.
-There is a small amount of VLDR designated land, encompassing approximately 46 acres.
-This area is referred to as Equestrian Ridge, and is the only residential land accessible along Honey Run Road.
-The VLDR designation implements the City's RS zoning district and allows densities ranging from 0.2 to 2.0 units per acre.
+There is a small amount of VLDR designated land, encompassing approximately 26 acres.
+The VLDR designation implements the City's RS zoning district and allows densities ranging from 0.2 to 2.1 units per acre.